 In 2013, the Omnibus rule established the most important modifications to the criteria affecting both the HIPAA Security and Privacy rules.
 This new rule enhanced the power of the Office for Civil Rights to execute the regulations and to charge fines if violated.
 The HIPAA Omnibus Rule states that business associates have to remain compliant with the HIPAA regulations while also outlining the procedures of Business Associate Agreements (BAAs).

-The Business Associate Agreements (BAAs) are contracts that need to be finalized between a covered entity and business associate before ePHI and PHI is shared or transferred
+The Business Associate Agreements (BAAs) are contracts that need to be finalised between a covered entity and business associate before ePHI and PHI is shared or transferred.

 Many healthcare companies have been found guilty of violating HIPAA violations.
 Some are due to ignorance, honest mistakes, or a breach in their security system.

 To help remain HIPAA compliant and minimize security risks while also facilitating a successful doctor-patient relationship, many healthcare companies are beginning to embrace automation and integrate RPA within their system.

 According to reports, approximately 50% of a healthcare company’s budget is squandered on inefficient processes while the financial benefits that come with implementing automated workflow are venomous.
 Across the United States, healthcare companies have saved between $37M and $59M in the space of five years.